wjmelements/scripts/README.md

 ### Set Base Branch (-b)
 This option configures the branch your pull request will compare against.
-If you do not set this, it will default to master but you can still configure it when setting up your pull request.
+If you do not set this, it will default to the value in `.git/info/trunk` else master but you can still configure it when setting up your pull request.
 If no other options are used, you can specify target branch without `-b`.

     cpr -b release
     cpr release
+    # set default pull request target to 'develop'
+    echo develop > $(git rev-parse --show-toplevel)/.git/info/trunk

 ### Specify Template (-t)
 This option configures the pull request template.